Sakha Republic: Mountains

 Sakha's greatest mountain range, the Verkhoyansk Range, runs parallel and east of the Lena River, forming a great arc that begins in the Sea of Okhotsk and ends in the Laptev Sea.

-The Chersky Range runs east of the Verkhoyansk Range and has the highest peak in Sakha, Peak Pobeda (3,147 m).
-The second highest peak is Peak Mus-Khaya reaching 3,011 m.
+The Chersky Range runs east of the Verkhoyansk Range and has the highest peak in Sakha, Peak Pobeda (3,003 m - 9,852 ft).
+The second highest peak is Peak Mus-Khaya reaching 2,959 m (9,708 ft).

 The Stanovoy Range borders Sakha in the south.

 Peninsulas

 The Republic's extensive coastline contains a number of peninsulas; from west to east the most prominent are: